SimonCropp/Argon/docs/Performance.md

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="ReaderWriter" title="Manually serialize using JsonTextWriter" />

         <para>
-          If performance is important and you don't mind writing more code to get it, then this is your best choice.
-You can read more about using JsonReader/JsonWriter here: <link xlink:href="ReadingWritingJSON" />
+          If performance is important, then this is the best choice.
+More about using JsonReader/JsonWriter here: <link xlink:href="ReadingWritingJSON" />
         </para>
       </content>
     </section>